-- weather conditions; - price and availability of propane, and the capacity to transport to market areas; - · the ability to pass the wholesale cost of propane through to our customers; - · costs or difficulties related to the integration of the business of our company and its acquisition targets may be greater than expected; - governmental legislation and regulations; - local economic conditions; - the demand for high deliverability natural gas storage capacity in the Northeast; - the availability of natural gas and the price of natural gas to the consumer compared to the price of alternative and competing fuels; - our ability to successfully implement our business plan for the natural gas storage facility; - · labor relations; - · environmental claims; - competition from the same and alternative energy sources;

-- · operating hazards and other risks incidental to transporting, storing, and distributing propane;

-- energy efficiency and technology trends;

-- · interest rates; and

-- · large customer defaults.
+- weather conditions; - price and availability of propane, and the capacity to transport to market areas; - declining commodity price environment requiring cash collateral payments; - the ability to pass the wholesale cost of propane through to our customers; - costs or difficulties related to the integration of the business of our company and its acquisition targets may be greater than expected; - · governmental legislation and regulations; - local economic conditions; - the demand for high deliverability natural gas storage capacity in the Northeast; - · the availability of natural gas and the price of natural gas to the consumer compared to the price of alternative and competing fuels; - our ability to successfully implement our business plan for our natural gas storage facilities; - · labor relations; - environmental claims; - competition from the same and alternative energy sources; - operating hazards and other risks incidental to transporting, storing, and distributing propane; - energy efficiency and technology trends; - interest rates; - the price and availability of debt and equity financing; and - · large customer defaults.

 A forward-looking statement may include a statement of the assumptions or bases underlying the forward-looking statement.
 We believe that we have chosen these assumptions or bases in good faith and that they are reasonable.
 However, we caution you that assumed facts or bases almost always vary from actual results, and the differences between assumed facts or bases and actual results can be material, depending on the circumstances.
 When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus and the documents that we have incorporated by reference, including those described in the "Risk Factors" section of this prospectus.
-We will not update these forward-looking statements unless the securities laws require us to do so.
+We will not update these statements unless the securities laws require us to do so.